vrchatapi/vrchatapi-python/docs/UsersApi.md

     # Create an instance of the API class
     api_instance = vrchatapi.UsersApi(api_client)
     user_id = 'user_id_example' # str | Must be a valid user ID.
-content_id = True # bool | Filter for users' previously submitted feedback, e.g., a groupId, useeId, avatarId, etc. (optional) n = 60 # int | The number of objects to return. (optional) (default to 60) offset = 56 # int | A zero-based offset from the default object sorting from where search results start. (optional)
+content_id = True # bool | Filter for users' previously submitted feedback, e.g., a groupId, userId, avatarId, etc. (optional) n = 60 # int | The number of objects to return. (optional) (default to 60) offset = 56 # int | A zero-based offset from the default object sorting from where search results start. (optional)